sreedevi-langoju/12weekawsworkshopchallenge/week11/Labs/HighVolumeEmailAutomation_Using_SES_And_CodeWhisperer.md

-## High volume email automation using Amazon SES, AWS Lammbda and Amazon CodeWhisperer:
+# Sending Bulk Emails with Amazon SES using AWS Lambda and CodeWhisperer

 Bulk Emailing with Amazon Web Services- AWS Lambda, SES, CloudWatch, IAMRoles and CodeWhisperer